The Boat Race 1975: Crews

 The Cambridge crew weighed an average of 13 st 9.75 lb (86.8 kg), 7 lb per rower more than their opponents.
-Oxford's crew contained two former Blues in boat club president Nick Tee and stroke Graham Innes, while Cambridge saw Nick Bradley, Henry Clay and Tourek return from the 1974 boat.
+Oxford's crew contained two former Blues in boat club president Nick Tee and stroke Graham Innes, while Cambridge saw Nick Bradley and Henry Clay return from the 1974 boat.
 Although the British international rower David Sturge was replaced through illness prior to the race, the Light Blues also saw international-standard rowers Alistair Christie and James Macleod in the crew, both of whom had withdrawn from selection for the 1974 race to represent Great Britain.
 Only two competitors in the race were registered as "overseas" Blues, Oxford's number five John Hutchings and his counterpart and Tourek, both from the United States.

 Race

 Cambridge started as pre-race favourite; according to the author and former rower Dickie Burnell, although Oxford had some "useful new recruits" no-one "outside their immediate camp thought they could win."
 Oxford won the toss and elected to start from the Surrey station.
 Oxford took an early lead, but by the Mile Post, Cambridge had recovered to lead by two seconds.
 Extending their lead, the Light Blues gained a clear water advantage by Harrods Furniture Depository and moved in front of the Dark Blue boat.
 Shooting Hammersmith Bridge five seconds ahead, Cambridge held a length-and-a-quarter lead, which they defended against a number of Oxford pushes.
 Midway round the Surrey bend, Oxford's bow man Andrew Baird's oar came out of its gate, allowing Cambridge to increase their lead by another length.
 A seven-second lead at Chiswick Steps was extended to nine seconds by Barnes Bridge, and along the final bend, Cambridge pushed their lead further out to nearly four lengths, passing the finishing post in 19 minutes 27 seconds, thirteen seconds ahead of their rivals.
 It was Cambridge's seventh victory in the previous eight years, having lost to Oxford in 1974.

 In the reserve race, Oxford's Isis beat Cambridge's Goldie by 9 1/2 lengths, their first win since the 1966 race.
 In the 30th running of the Women's Boat Race, Cambridge triumphed, winning their 13th consecutive race.